jyn514/jyn514.github.io/content/you-are-in-a-box.md

 - there is no interop between powershell and nushell.
 - there is no protocol for programs to self-describe their output in a schema, so each program's output has to be special-cased by each shell.
 	- powershell side-steps this by [building on the .NET runtime](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.5#scripting-language), and having native support for programs which emit .NET objects in their [output stream](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_output_streams?view=powershell-7.5). but this doesn't generalize to programs that don't run on the [CLR](https://learn.microsoft.com/en-us/dotnet/standard/clr).
+- there is no stability guarantee between versions of a program. even tools with semi-structured JSON output are free to change the structure of the JSON, breaking whatever code parses it.

-and it is very hard to fix these limitations because there is no "out-of-band" communication channel that programs could use to emit a schema; the closest you could get is a "standardized file descriptor number", but that will lock out any program that happens to already be using that FD.
+and it is very hard to fix these limitations because there is no "out-of-band" communication channel that programs could use to emit a schema; the closest you could get is a "standardized file descriptor number", but that will lock out any program that happens to already be using that FD. we have limited kinds of reflection in the form of shell completion scripts, but they're not standardized: there's not a standard for the shell to query the program, and there's not a standard for the format the program returns. the CLI framework inside the program often *does* have a schema and reflection capabilities, but they're discarded the second you go over an IPC boundary.
 #### RPC
 how do you get a schema? well, you establish in-band communication.
 RPC is theoretically about "remote" procedure calls, but it's just as often used for local calls. the thing that really distinguishes it is that it's in-band: you have a defined interface that emits structured information.